 Dr. Christina Davy (PI).
 Assistant Professor, Carleton University.
 Christina’s research integrates disease ecology, behavioural ecology, and conservation genomics to inform the recovery of species at risk, especially bats, amphibians and reptiles.
-She serves on the Board of Directors for the Canadian Herpetological Society and as a jurisdictional member of the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+She previously worked as a research scientist with the Government of Ontario, and served as a jurisdictional member of the Committee on the Status of Endangered Wildlife in Canada.
+Christina also serves on the Board of Directors for the Canadian Herpetological Society.

 Alicia Korpach is tracking long-distance migrations and breeding habitat use of Eastern Whip-poor-will to understand how they are adjusting their habitat use in response to anthropogenic landscape and airscape modification, including increased artificial light at night.
 (PhD Candidate, University of Manitoba, co-supervised with Dr. Kevin Fraser)

-Karen Vanderwolf is interested in understanding how bat wings act as a “landscape” for fungal communities, and the role of skin chemistry in bat susceptibility to white-nose syndrome.
-(PhD Candidate, Trent University, co-supervised with Dr. Christopher Kyle)
+Karen Vanderwolf explores how bat wings act as a “landscape” for fungal communities, and the role of skin chemistry in bat susceptibility to white-nose syndrome.
+Karen is also coordinating the Canadian Bat Box Project with WCS Canada and the Canadian Wildlife Federation.
+(PhD Candidate, Trent University, co-supervised with Dr. Christopher Kyle).

 Dylan White is studying three-dimensional habitat use by bats, working to better understand and predict how bats respond to aerial habitat fragmentation.
 (MSc student, Trent University).
 Dylan also works as an ecological consultant and environmental educator, and is a key partner in our bat survey collaboration with Dr. Brittany Luby and Niisaachewan Anishinaabe Nation.